 So, where did the ancient ancestors of our indigenous people gain so much knowledge about this cycle of our sun and how it influences us and our planet?
 They say that they lived through this same waning phase of the sun before.
 Near the peak of this previous inflammatory process on the earth, when weather conditions were approaching their most extreme, they were visited by beings from other solar systems.
 These “star beings” used inter-dimensional travel, had advanced understanding of this galaxy, and came to earth to help our species survive.
 They brought some of the indigenous tribes down into caverns within the earth to wait out the “storm”.
 These visitors used technologies to build cities and grow gardens underground and welcomed the indigenous people to stay as long as needed.
 In some locations, certain tribes lived under the earth for centuries.

 Legends about ancient underground cities exist in many cultures around the world, from Xibalba in Mexico to Shambala and Agartha in Tibet.
-Archaeologists have uncovered the remains of underground cities and tunnel systems in places like Turkey10 and on the Yucatan Peninsula.11 Because stone cannot be carbon dated, researchers have mixed opinions regarding the age of these ruins.
+Archaeologists have uncovered the remains of underground cities and tunnel systems in places like Turkey11 and on the Yucatan Peninsula.12 Because stone cannot be carbon dated, researchers have mixed opinions regarding the age of these ruins.

-Strange newspaper articles have surfaced over the years regarding discoveries of underground cities here in the U.S. On April 9, 1885, an article was published in The New York Times, about the discovery of an underground city in Missouri containing ancient streets and stone fountains with flowing water.12 On March 12 and April 5, 1909, The Arizona Gazette published two articles regarding an explorer who discovered a huge underground chamber full of artifacts and an elaborate tunnel system in the Grand Canyon.13 Hopi legend states that the entrance into their ancestor’s underground city was through a tunnel in the wall of the Grand Canyon.
+Strange newspaper articles have surfaced over the years regarding discoveries of underground cities here in the U.S. On April 9, 1885, an article was published in The New York Times, about the discovery of an underground city in Missouri containing ancient streets and stone fountains with flowing water.13 On June 19, 1934, the Stockton Record Newspaper reported that a geologist employed by a British mining company, found a tunnel that traveled 11 miles into Mount Shasta in California.
+At the end of the tunnel was an underground village, with streets and chambers filled with gold tablets, hieroglyphics and places of worship.14 On March 12 and April 5, 1909, The Arizona Gazette published two articles regarding an explorer who discovered a huge underground chamber full of artifacts and an elaborate tunnel system in the Grand Canyon.15 Hopi legend states that the entrance into their ancestor’s underground city was through a tunnel in the wall of the Grand Canyon.

 Today, shamanic practitioners maintain communication with the ancient ancestors and these star beings by adjusting the frequency of their brainwaves.
 Through deep meditation and shamanic journeying practices they are able to enter altered brainwave states and receive telepathic information from these beings.
 The message that they share with us during this time is…